Advice from an award-winning journalist and bestselling author on how to effectively manage that unreasonable to-do list.

 8. Mark items that are top priority

-Not too many, but say, the deadline for that article that’s due this Friday.
+Not too many, but say, the deadline for the article that’s due this Friday.
 That sort of thing.
 You don’t have to do them first thing Monday morning, but flag them up so you know not to miss them.
 (Read this post for the seven habits of highly productive writers.)

 9. Mix it up

-There will be days when you sit and stare at your list thinking you should do something but not being able to decide which task to pick (they all sound horrible).
+There will be days when you sit and stare at your list, thinking you should do something but not being able to decide which task to pick (they all sound horrible).
 I use random.org for situations like this.
 I have a numbered list, so I basically plug in the number of items on my list into random.org and let it spit out a random number.
 That’s the thing I need to do first.
 (If it’s already crossed off, random.org gets to pick again.)

 FREE RESOURCE: